kubernetes/community/committee-steering/governance/sig-governance.md

 ### Notes on Roles

-Within this section "Lead" refers to someone who is a member of the union of a Chair, Tech Lead or Subproject Owner role.
+Within this section "Lead" refers to someone who is a member of the union of a Chair, Tech Lead, Subproject Owner, or Program Manager role.
 There is no one lead to any Kubernetes community group.
 Leads have specific decision making power over some part of a group and thus additional accountability.
 Each role is detailed below.